industrialEngg/datasciencecoursera/README.md

 ==================================================================

-# The repo contains the following files
+The repo contains the following files
  - ReadMe.md file
  - run_activity.R  : script file in R which consolidates the human activity data and creates the tiday data as the output
  - CleanData1.txt : The tidy data created as the output from the 'run_activity.R' script file
- - codebook.txt: Codebook for the project which describes all the variables present in the summary tidy file.
+ - CodeBook1.txt: Codebook for the project which describes all the variables present in the summary tidy file.